yavook/kiwi-scp/README.md

 Please consider installing into a directory inside your `$PATH`.
 Run in a root shell or use `sudo sh` at the end instead for system-wide installation.

-You should now be able to run `kiwi list --show` and see the default configuration file.
+You should then be able to run `kiwi list --show` and see the default configuration file.
 This installs the latest version of the kiwi-scp package and sets it up for you.